 Hotels and accommodation

-Although Aegina has undergone a great deal of development over the years, it may not be the ideal choice for those with more cosmopolitan tastes.
+Aegina has undergone a great deal of development over the years.

-While the island’s many hotels offer bargain prices, their features are somewhat basic, with no noticeable extras, and a number of them are in need of renovation.
-However, there are also many rooms and apartments for rent, especially in the towns of Aegina Souvala and Agia Marina.
+The island’s many hotels offer bargain prices, and there are also many rooms and apartments for rent, especially in the towns of Aegina, Souvala and Agia Marina.

 Paddle boats and canoes are also available for rental and visitors are encouraged to take an organised boat tour of the island.